 - We also use Government Sponsored Entities’ loan-level price adjustment to run regressions described above within each of the matrix’s cells (for example, a regression only for Government Sponsored Entities consumers with combined loan-to-value ratios from 75 to 80 and credit scores from 640 to 660), to further ensure more accurate comparisons.
 These results are consistent with the results we show in Figure 2.
 In addition to filtering loan amounts, we also ran a regression specification that controls for the loan amount, with result also consistent with Figure 2.

-- For the jumbo market, we use loan amounts of $823,000 and above that are not guaranteed by Veterans Affairs or securitized by Ginnie Mae.
+- For the jumbo market, we use that are not guaranteed by Veterans Affairs or securitized by Ginnie Mae.

 - It may initially seem intuitive that borrowers at the median-priced lender who switch to the lowest-priced large lender should save $500 a year, but the differences in price are not uniformly distributed.
 More top lenders are on the higher end of pricing versus the lower end, meaning the median is greater than just half of the maximum difference, which is what you would expect if it were a uniform distribution.